Chaos-Assisted Long-Range Tunneling for Quantum Simulation

-\textit{Analytical derivation of the hopping law.--} In addition to the expected long-range decay $\propto 1/n$ of the effective coupling term, numerical simulations show apparent erratic fluctuations around this algebraic law (Fig.~\ref{fig:coupling_analytical}).
-We discuss here a simple model to explain their origin.
-For each of the $N_\text{res}$ resonances in the effective band, we apply a two-level model that involves only three parameters: the slope $\alpha=\mathrm{d}\varepsilon_\text{ch}/\mathrm{d}\beta$ of the energy of a chaotic state with $\beta$, the coupling intensity $W$ between the chaotic and the regular states and the position $\beta_0$ of the crossing in the spectrum (see Fig.~\ref{fig:crossing}).
-Using the linearity of Eq.~\eqref{eq:tneff} and assuming sharp resonances ($\Delta \beta \ll 2\pi/\lambda$), the asymptotic behavior of $t_n^\text{eff}$ is (see Supplemental Material \cite{SuppMat})
+\textit{Analytical derivation of the hopping law.--} In addition to the expected long-range decay $\propto 1/n$ of the effective coupling term, numerical simulations show fluctuations around this algebraic law (see Fig.~\ref{fig:coupling_analytical}).
+We can explain them with a simple model: for each of the $N_\text{res}$ resonances in the effective band, we apply a two-level model with only three parameters (see Fig.~\ref{fig:crossing}): the slope $\alpha=\mathrm{d}\varepsilon_\text{ch}/\mathrm{d}\beta$ of the energy of a chaotic state with $\beta$, the coupling intensity $W$ between chaotic and regular states and the position $\beta_0$ of the crossing in the spectrum.
+Using the linearity of Eq.~\eqref{eq:tneff} and assuming sharp resonances ($\Delta \beta \ll 2\pi/\lambda$), the asymptotic behavior of $t_n^\text{eff}$ is (see \cite{SuppMat})

-This simple model is in very good agreement with numerical data (see Fig.~\ref{fig:coupling_analytical}) and shows that the relevant time scale of the tunneling dynamics is $\heff/|W|$.
+This model is in very good agreement with numerical data (see Fig.~\ref{fig:coupling_analytical} and \cite{SuppMat}) and shows that the relevant time scale of the tunneling dynamics is $\heff/|W|$.
 The phase term $\e{i n\beta_0\lambda}$, which depends on the position of the resonances in the effective band, gives the observed fluctuations of hopping amplitudes around the algebraic law.

 Since the $W$’s of the $N_\text{res}$ resonances are associated with tunnel coupling to chaotic states, Random Matrix Theory suggests that they can be described as independent Gaussian variables with a fixed variance $w^2$.
 In the same spirit, as soon as $n$ is large enough the phases $n\beta_0 \lambda\; \mod[2\pi]$ can be considered random.
 Using the known results about sums of complex numbers with Gaussian amplitudes and random phases \cite{Beckmann1962}, Eq.~\eqref{eq:coupling_final} leads to a simple statistical model for the couplings, with $|t_n^\text{eff}| \equiv \mathcal{W}/n$ with $\mathcal{W}$ a Gaussian random variable of variance $N_\text{res}w^2$.
 We stress that this implies the distribution of $n | t_n^\text{eff} | $ is universal.
 Fig.~\ref{fig:coupling_analytical}b shows the validity of this approach.